 Women make up only 10% of the wildland firefighting community.
-The goal of the National Interagency Prescribed Fire Training Center (PFTC) is to encourage leadership on the fireline (from entry level to upper management) using prescribed fire as a catalyst to bring women together to become strong and assertive leaders; to challenge themselves; enhance strengths and improve upon weaknesses; creating a support network, enhancing longevity and success for women in wildland fire management.
+The National Interagency Prescribed Fire Training Center (NIPFTC) aims to use prescribed fire as a catalyst to bring women together to become strong and assertive leaders, and to enhance longevity and success for women in wildlnad fire management.

 What students can expect to get from the session

-- Discussions on perspectives from working in a male dominated world – challenging supervisors, barriers to long-term fire roles, family/life choices, practical experiences of working alongside men for positions in leadership.
+- Discussions perspectives from working in a male dominated world (e.g. challenging supervisors, barriers to long-term fire roles, family/life choices, experiences of working alongside men for positions in leadership).

 - Establish a network of women committed to pursuing long-term careers in wildland fire management.